 - 1. Move the ShuttlePoint knob until the cursor is over the top of the MOB icon. - 2.
-On the CP180/CP180i press [ENT], move the ShuttlePoint knob to highlight DELETE and press [ENT].
-On the CP300/CP300i press [Delete], a popup window will be shown to confirm deleting the MOB point. - 3.
+Press [ENT], move the ShuttlePoint knob to highlight DELETE and press [ENT]: a popup window will be shown to confirm deleting the MOB point. - 3.
 Move the ShuttlePoint knob to highlight YES and press [ENT].